commercialhaskell/stackage/CURATORS.md

   && git clone https://github.com/commercialhaskell/stackage \
   && cd stackage \
   && git checkout $BRANCH \
-  && docker build --tag commercialhaskell/stackage:$BRANCH .)
+  && docker build --tag commercialhaskell/stackage/build:$BRANCH .)
 rm -rf $DIR
 ```

-Note that we do a clean clone of the `stackage` repo instead of using
+(Note that we do a clean clone of the `stackage` repo instead of using
 the existing checkout because of how `docker build` works: it will
 send the entire local directory contents as context to the Docker
 daemon, which in the case of the build tree is a _lot_ of content.
 (We
 can discuss the wisdom&mdash;or lack thereof&mdash;of Docker's
-approach separately.)
+approach separately.))

 ## stackage-build server